Category Archives: 2018 Films

 Grade: B+

-The film is directed by Wash Westmoreland who also directed Still Alice (2014), so the man is successful at creating a film from a strong female point of view.
+The film is directed by Wash Westmoreland, who also directed Still Alice (2014), so the man is successful at creating a film from a strong female point of view.

 With a prominent and cultured French style and sophistication, the film pairs well with and ultimately belongs to star Keira Knightley.

-The glaring British accents rather than French and the formulaic approach bring the experience down a notch from grandeur in a film likely to be forgotten.
+The glaring British accents, rather than French, and the formulaic approach bring the experience down a notch from grandeur in a film likely to be forgotten.

-Knightley plays the title character whose upbringing in a rural area of France is pleasant but hardly sophisticated and utterly country.
 When Colette meets a handsome literary genius named Willy (Dominic West), successful but employing ghostwriters to fill his creative void, the pair marry and combine forces to create popular novels based on Colette’s naughty schoolgirl experiences.

 The duo embarks on frequent dalliances with feminine and masculine women (Colette is bisexual) and faces the trials and tribulations of seesawing finances and competitiveness until their ultimate divorce.
-Along the way, Willy and Colette enjoy the excesses of late nineteenth-century Paris.

-Besides a few quick exterior shots of the Seine River and fabulous Parisian landmarks such as Notre Dame, the filming likely did not take place in France at all though you’d never know it.
+Besides a few quick exterior shots of the Seine River and fabulous Parisian landmarks such as Notre Dame, the filming likely did not take place in France at all, though you’d never know it.

 The costumes are decadent, and stage shows with Colette and her partner crackle with daring artistic merit.

-Knightley, a household name but still teetering on the brink of one definitive great role comes close with her portrayal of Colette.
-Westmoreland is wise to climax the film with photos and a summary of the real-life writer and her husband.
+Knightley, a household name but still teetering on the brink of one definitive significant role, comes close with her portrayal of Colette.

 Perhaps this misfire is why the sets and locations are overcompensated and decorated in such lovely French style.

-Unfortunate is how through the affairs and celebratory nights Colette accepts her role as a ghostwriter to his name recognition only to divorce and never see Willy again based on his sale of the treasured Claudine series.
-Hopeful was I for a happily ever after result.
+Unfortunate is how, through the affairs and celebratory nights, Colette accepts her role as a ghostwriter to his name recognition, only to divorce and never see Willy again, based on his sale of the treasured Claudine series.

 A crisp and polished offering of the life and times of a complex and peculiar French figure Colette (2018) has its share of ups and downs.